niravjain98/und-assessment/README.md

 - `@emotion/react` and `@emotion/styled`: Libraries designed to write css styles with JavaScript, providing powerful and predictable style composition.

 These libraries collectively support the application's responsive design, interactivity, and efficient state management, ensuring a robust and seamless user

-## Overview

-This documentation provides an overview of the "Leading with Purpose" campaign site developed for the University of North Dakota (UND).
-The site aims to foster community interaction, celebrate diversity, and promote innovation through its latest social media campaign.

-The site is structured into three main sections, as outlined by the project's requirements, and each section is built with responsive design and accessibility in mind.
-Several enhancements have also been incorporated to enrich the user experience.

 ## Installation and Setup